Conor Dunne: Israel Cycling Academy (2019)

 Following the collapse of Aqua Blue Sport, in November 2018 it emerged that Dunne would join the team for the 2019 season.
 His salary for the year was paid by former Aqua Blue owner Rick Delaney due to Dunne signing a contract with the team for 2019 before it folded.
 He recorded a fifth-place overall finish at the Tour of Antalya that February.

 In May 2019, he was named in the startlist for the 2019 Giro d'Italia.
 Wearing the Irish national champion's jersey, he completed the race in 135th place and finished 20th on stage twelve from Cuneo to Pinerolo, his highest placing in an individual Grand Tour stage.
 Following the Giro d'Italia, Dunne finished ninth at the Fyen Rundt in August.

 On 30 December 2019, at the age of 27, he announced on social media that he was retiring from professional cycling.

 Global Cycling Network (GCN)

 On 7 January 2020, Global Cycling Network (GCN) announced him as a new presenter.

 On 2 May 2020 GCN's YouTube channel released a video where Dunne turned his garden into a Velodrome to create a Garden Hour Cycling Distance record with help from his brother-in-law Nigel.
 The distance covered was 16.3 km, which was listed as a new record (as there was no existing record in place).
 His maximum speed was 24.3 km/h.

+Atlas Mountain Race 2026

+In February 2026, Dunne entered the Atlas Mountain Race in Morocco, a gruelling 1400km self supported race from Beni-Mellal to Essaouira on the west coast.
+Dunne failed to complete the challenge only managing 710km of the distance.